dominikcebula/bank_service/README.md

 * host - service.host
 * port - service.port
 * max threads in pool - service.max.threads
-* currency used for all operations - service.currency

 For example, if you want to change port execute:
 ```